- During the second trimester of pregnancy, you should start to notice that you have a bump.

 - You may most likely see the first symptoms of a bump between weeks 12 and 16 of your second trimester, which is the beginning of the second trimester.

-- If you are a person of lesser weight and have a smaller waistline, you may start showing earlier than 12 weeks, however if you are a person of greater weight, you may not start showing until closer to 16 weeks.
+- If you are a person of lower weight with a smaller belly, you may not start showing until closer to 12 weeks into your pregnancy.